Chapter 4 - Homecoming

 Myria felt naked beneath the attention, but managed a small nod.
 "This is correct."

 Without taking his eyes off Myria, Corporal Stroud made a small hand signal, and Myria noted with growing alarm that the crossbows on the adjoining rooftops were now pointing in their general direction, though still not quite at them.
 "Constable, belay that last order.
-Go to the Yard and tell the commander that Lady Myria is here."
+Go to the Yard and tell the commander that Lady LeJean is here."